-Sarah's work has been heavily influenced, at various points to different degrees, by the Abstract-Expressionists and the Neo-Expressionists (most recently Cy Twombly and Anish Kapoor) and, consistently, by the Chinese Scholar-painters of the 10th-13th centuries.
+Nabarro's work has been influenced by the Abstract-Expressionists, the Neo-Expressionists, as well as by the Chinese Scholar-painters of the 10th-13th centuries.

-Sarah trained at the Motley School of Theatre Design and at Hertfordshire University, having read Social Anthropology at Cambridge University.
+Sarah Nabarro trained at the Motley School of Theatre Design and at Hertfordshire University, having read Social Anthropology at Cambridge University.
+Her work is held in private collections in the UK and the USA.
 She is based in London.

 Surprising Things (solo exhibition), CueB Gallery (Mar-Apr 2017)